jonas-fuchs/varVAMP/docs/preparing_the_data.md

 ### BUT...
-If your sequences are two diverse, also varVAMP will not perform well.
+If your sequences are too diverse, also varVAMP will not perform well.
 Therefore, it is important that, phylogenically, the input alignment  makes sense.
 To analyze this you can calculate a tree  with tools like [iqtree](http://www.iqtree.org/) and then use [TreeCluster](https://github.com/niemasd/TreeCluster) to get phylogenically related sequence clusters.
 However, this can be also computationally intensive.

 We have had good experience in using varVAMP with the sequence identity based clustering algorithm [vsearch](https://github.com/torognes/vsearch).
 A good starting point is a sequence identity between 0.8 and 0.85.
 For such clusters varVAMP should perform reasonably well.